ZacharyNye/Software_Design_Principles-Final_Project/README.md

 Scalability: easy to add new product types.

 Clean MVC separation: the controller handles logic, the factory handles creation, and the view handles presentation.

+# 11/24/2025 Updates
+This update demonstrates the Strategy Design Pattern.
+The Interface FuelStrategy creates a base line the prevents hardcoding information, used by both TruckFuelStrategy and SportFuelStrategy.
+Different vehicles consume fuel differently.
+This allows vehicle behavior to change at runtime and keeps the system open for modification but closed for changes (Open/Closed Principle).
+Which we slightly went over today in class.

+Benefefits of Strategy Pattern

+Easier expansion, New cars or fuel behaviors can be added without changing existing code.

+Separation of concerns, Vehicle creation and behavior logic are modular.